Syntax-Surfer-1/Fire-Extinguish-Robot/README.md

 ### Hardware Components 🧰
 - **Ultrasonic Sensors (HC-SR04)**: Front, left, and right sensors for object detection.
 - **Servo Motor**: Controls the scanning mechanism of the robot.
+- **L298N Motor Driver**: Controls the movement of the robot's wheels.
 - **ESP32 Development Board**: The brain of the system that processes sensor data and controls movement.

 ---